LT-Intro-To-AI-SY2425/a2-movie-chatbot-EddieTheTraveller/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
+    I think the most difficult thing for me completing the match function was the % in the pattern.
+It seemed really hard and I was quite confused at points when trying to solve it.

 2. Explain how you could use the match function for extracting information from a movie database.
+    This could help because we can take out certain responses from the pattern list which could be used on the movie database in order to get specific results from it.
+It can filter the specific information we need.